triple almond biscotti

-Baked until lightly crisped and golden, these triple almond biscotti are the ideal cookie for dunking in your mid-morning coffee or serving up alongside a bowl of espresso ice cream.
-In my take on the classic almond biscotti, a blend of almond paste, Amaretto, and almond extract infuses the cookies with a triple dose of almond flavor.
+Baked until lightly crisped and golden, these triple almond biscotti are the ideal cookie for dunking in your mid-morning coffee.
+In my take on classic almond biscotti, a blend of almond paste, Amaretto (almond liqueur), and almond extract infuses the cookies with a triple dose of almond flavor.
+Recipe makes 24 cookies.

 - Prep Time: 30 minutes